 The ecological status assessment is based on several biological quality elements (BQE) and this assessment is supported by several hydro-morphological and physicochemical quality elements.
 When considering these various elements, it may appear that severe and specific chemical contamination could affect two of the BQE, i.e. the one describing the composition and health of the benthic invertebrate community, and phytobenthos as possibly the second one.
 While chemical contamination may have other indirect effects, such as on the health of certain pelagic species, it will be difficult to quantify the effect of sediment associated contaminants as compared to the contaminants dissolved in the water column.
 A further complication is of course that contaminants move through rivers, while sediment remains largely in place.
 What should be compared to what?
-In conclusion, sediment associated contaminants can affect some of the BQE but its overall impact on ecological status of the water body and on the health of organisms along the food chain may turn out to be minor.
+In conclusion, sediment associated contaminants can affect some of the BQE but its overall impact on ecological status of the water body may turn out to be minor.